Alocks/Alura-Data-Miner/README.md

 By the way, the links for the video resets daily.
 Pay attention when downloading.

--AluraLogin class-
+# Documentation
+AluraLogin class:
-Login in the site.
+-Login in the site.
 Only needed to crawl and scrap a formation.

 AluraScraper class:
-scraps categoriesformations from formation page scraps json requests from video links
+-scraps categoriesformations from formation page -scraps json requests from video links